-Chair of Severn Trent and Elementis
+Former Chair of Severn Trent and Chair of Elementis

-Charles Berry is currently Chair of Weir Group and Centrica plc.
+Charles Berry is the former Chair of Weir Group and Centrica plc.
 He previously held Chair appointments at Senior Plc, Drax Group plc, EAGA plc and Thus Group and as Non-Executive Director of Impax Environmental Markets and Securities Trust of Scotland.
 He also held several executive positions at Scottish Power, Norwest Holst and Pilkington plc.

 Fiona Cannon OBE

-Group Director, Responsible Business, Sustainability & Inclusion, Lloyds Banking Group
+Group Sustainable Business Director, Lloyds Banking Group